ibm-cloud-docs/vmwaresolutions/archiref/hcxclient/hcxclient-planning.md

   * vSphere Enterprise Plus license
   * Must have a vSphere Distributed Switch (vDS).
 The distributed switch is available with vSphere Enterprise Plus Edition.
   * When installed, the on-premises Layer 2 concentrator service appliance must have access to a vNIC port and any VLANs to be stretched.
-  * If the network is to be stretched over the public internet or a VPN (on an alternative path) the L2C VM in vCenter Server requires an IP address.
+  * If the network is to be stretched over the public internet or a VPN (on an alternative path), the L2C VM in vCenter Server requires an IP address.
 The remote IP address is required to configure the Layer 2 concentrator.
   * If multiple Layer 2 concentrators are wanted, each must have an IP address on-premises and in the cloud.

 ## Pre-deployment planning
 {: #hcxclient-planning-predepl}

 Much of the time that is spent in deploying HCX is in the pre-deployment stage.
-While it is typical for information systems migration projects to take months and even years to complete, HCX allows for migration to take a short time and for the network connectivity to the cloud to start immediately after deployment.
+It's typical for information systems migration projects to take months and even years to complete.
+However, HCX allows for migration to take a short time and for the network connectivity to the cloud to start immediately after deployment.

 Since the deployment of HCX for an enterprise-level customer typically involves security, network, storage, and vSphere infrastructure teams, it makes sense to involve these teams in the POC if possible.
 Effective project management and early inclusion of stake holders, is critical to ensure the speed of deployment and operation of HCX is realized.

 ## Avoiding analysis paralysis
 {: #hcxclient-planning-avoiding}

-Many of the hurdles and time that is taken in migration of a virtual machine (VM) or group of VMs are there because of the need to modify parts of the application environment, the design of those changes and the scheduling of the downtime that is needed to make those changes.
+Many of the hurdles and time that migration of a virtual machine (VM) or group of VMs takes are because parts of the application environment need to be modified.
+Also, the design of those changes and the scheduling of the downtime that is needed to make those changes can be complicated.
 After these changes are made, the migration becomes difficult to revert, further adding to analysis paralysis.
 Trying to capture all aspects of the migration, coordinating across teams, and changing key stake holders can delay the project.

 HCX allows for cross vSphere instance migration of a VM or group of VMs that represent a partial or complete composite application, without any modifications to the application.
-Because of this, backing out of a migration means moving the VMs back or restretching the networks.
-This negates the need for a large part of migration planning and allows for some parallelism in the planning process.
+Therefore, backing out of a migration means moving the VMs back or restretching the networks.
+As a result, there's no need for a large part of migration planning and some parallelism in the planning process might occur.
 After selecting the applications to move and creating a high-level network design, the applications can begin migration with minimal configuration on the cloud instance while the final network connectivity and design is worked out.

 ## Stretched networks
 {: #hcxclient-planning-stretched-net}